WWE Rumors: These Names From WWE And NXT Could Join Andre The Giant Battle Royal

 - Tye Dillinger

 There are more than enough superstars to fill up the match and the winner of it will go on to bigger and better things, but who will it be?
-IW Nerd is reporting that it will be Braun Strowman likely emerging as the ultimate victor, but anything is possible to happen.
+IW Nerd is reporting that Braun Strowman will likely emerge as the ultimate victor, but anything is possible.

 The annual Andre the Giant Memorial Battle Royal is not a match that will deliver a championship or anything like that, but victory in it is a great honor to have.
-WrestleMania 33 will feature the match full of superstars again, but there are only four men who have been entered into it as of Monday morning.
-Yes, more will be entered but with a card almost completely finalized, it is odd that WWE hasn’t actually announced more names yet.
+WrestleMania 33 will feature the match full of superstars once again, but there are only four men who have been entered into it as of Monday morning.
+Yes, more will enter the match, but with a card almost completely finalized, it is odd that WWE hasn’t actually announced more names yet.

 [Featured Image by WWE]